cityofsouthbend/outlook-devops/README.md

+# DEPRECATED - NOT WORKING

+Recent versions of Node have caused issues with security in older Node applications.
+Given that and given the potential to move away from DevOps, I am deprecating this app - JMH

 # Outlook Azure Add-in

 The Outlook Azure Add-in is a sideloaded plugin that allows users to create 'Task' or 'Bug' DevOps ticket using a received email.